 How Can I Prepare My Baby or Toddler For Reading?

 Virtually everyone connected with education seems to agree that it’s important for young children to develop early literacy skills.
-For example, a publication based on a report from the U.S. National Early Literacy Panel stated:
+Learn what these skills are and how you can help your child develop them.

 Click here for a summary of this article, or browse the contents of the main article below…